ILLNESS and WITNESS

 - There is so much actual health in this world.
 There is a reason why everyone is not usually suffering from grave illness, and why most of us are well enough to keep going.

 God doesn't want us to be ill.
 God does not want us to want to be ill.
 God wants us to be healthy.
 God wants us to want to be healthy.
 When a Christian says that illness can deepen faith or teach important lessons, it is not the same as saying that we should go out and get ill so we can learn those lessons.
 When inner growth happens, it is not the illness itself that does it.
 It is the Spirit who does it -- the same God who makes a way out of no way, the God that makes good come from bad and life from death.
 It's not the illness or even the sick person that merits our greatest attention; it is Jesus the Healer who merits it.
 This is true even if there is no recovery.

-Health is not a right.
+Health care may be a right, but health itself is not a right.
 It's a favor and a gift of grace from God, and even a constant miracle, for which we are to thank the One who gives us health now and full wholeness in a time yet to come.